This page does not apply outside England, Wales and Scotland.

 Examinations and assessments are again subject to the Equality Act.
 The rules are modified a bit to allow universities to apply the same competence standards to everyone.
 Even so, competence standards have to be justified if they disadvantage disabled people.
 Also the way standards are assessed is subject to the reasonable adjustment duty.

-See Oral assessments, and assessed presentations for examples and an outline of the rules.
+See Oral assessments, and assessed presentations for examples of adjustments related to stammering, and an outline of the rules.

 There are somewhat different rules which can apply to Professional exams - but here again all aspects of the exams (including competence standards) are subject to the Equality Act.